MadhiasM/TeclastF6ProTabletMode/README.md

 # TODO
 ## Driver
-- [ ] Transform into user space driver to be loaded at startup (if performance is acceptable)
+- [ ] **Transform into user space driver to be loaded at startup (if performance is acceptable)**

 ## Functionality
 ### Linear algebra
 - [x] Angle between two vectors needs to be between-180 and +180°, standard method is always between 0 and 180°.
 This way one cannot destinguish between degrees above and below 180, like 90 and 270.
 - [x] [Maths](https://math.stackexchange.com/questions/1904152/how-to-find-an-angle-in-range-180-180-between-2-vectors)
 - [ ] ~~Calculate angle only between y and z, since x is aligned.
 Moreover angle is polluted by x if is is big in magnitude (rotated sideway 90°)~~ (DOES NOT WORK)
-- [ ] Understand why angle calculatio is off if rotated diagonally (Due to aligned X-axis between base and display?)
+- [ ] Understand why angle calculation is off if rotated diagonally (Due to aligned X-axis between base and display?)
+- [ ] Test if same issue is in windows

 ## udriver events
 - [x] Tablet mode activation SW_TABLET_MODE not working, but it was working in previous version.
 Copy over state
-- [ ] Return screen orientation to normal when leaving tablet mode (will keep last orientation currently) (State machine: on transition from enable to disable: return to normal orientation.
-Don't trigger this if already disabled (from disabled to disabled)
+- [ ] **Return screen orientation to normal when leaving tablet mode (will keep last orientation currently) (State machine: on transition from enable to disable: return to normal orientation.
+Don't trigger this if already disabled (from disabled to disabled)**
 - [ ] Fix that sometimes mouse or keyboard is not reactivated. (sporadic)
 - [ ] Increase efficiency (write/read/cpu cycles)?
-- [ ] Interrupt?
+- [ ] **Event/Interrupt based instead of polling (Sleep, then check)?**

 ## Performance
 ### X-Axis
+- [ ] **Potentially skip mount matrix by directly adjusting formula for calculating  (performance better, but it would be hardcoded, harder to understand)**
-- [ ] X-axis can be disregarded since it is same between base and display, only read Y and Z data.
-Only read in Y and Z data
+- [ ] **X-axis can be disregarded since it is same between base and display, only read Y and Z data.
+Only read in Y and Z data**
-- [ ] Potentially skip mount matrix by directly adjusting formula for calculating  (performance better, but it would be hardcoded, harder to understand)
 - Updated functions:
 ```c
 // Calculates the dot product of two vectors